Timber Bamboo Nursery in Monticello

 Planting Your Bamboo

-Whenever your area is ready for planting, dig a hole the depth of the root ball with a 6-12″ diameter greater than that of the root ball.
+Whenever your area is ready for planting, dig a hole the depth of the root ball and the diameter of the root ball.
 Add compost along with the root ball to ensure natural fertilization.
 When covering the hole, be sure to eliminate all air pockets by tamping the soil softly then water well.
 An additional layer on top, 2-3″ deep, of mulch will help control weeds and keep soil moist.
 The first 6-months to a year, be sure that the bamboo has sufficient water, as droughts may be possible.
 If you are expected to have high winds, stake the plants until after the first year of growth.